bokeh/bokeh/sphinx/user_guide.rst

 Axes
 ''''

-Axes in Bokeh also have line properties for the axis rule line, as well a the major ticks.
+Axes in Bokeh also have line properties for the axis rule line, as well as for the major ticks.
 These standard line properties are prefixed with ``axis_`` and ``major_tick_`` respectively.
 Axes also have text properties, for the axis label and major tick labels.
 These are prefixed ``axis_label_`` and ``major_tick_label_``, respectively.